Boroondara is well serviced by a great public transport network of trains, trams and buses.

 Planning your journey

-For local information about train, tram and buses stops, timetables and facilities in Boroondara see our TravelSmart map or the Public Transport Victoria Boroondara map.
+For local information about train, tram and bus stops, timetables and facilities in Boroondara see our TravelSmart map or the Public Transport Victoria Boroondara map.

 Providing feedback on public transport